andreamazzitelli/automaticGreenhouse/README.md

 sudo ip a a 2000:2::1 dev tap0
 ```

-then press the reset button on the board and after a few seconds if everything has been set up correctly the board should start to operate and on the web application the measurement should be showing.
+then press the reset button on the board and after a few seconds if everything has been set up correctly the board should start to operate and on the
+application the measurement should be showing.

 # BLOG POST: